When I first started blogging back in 2009, there was a lot I didn’t know. I had more questions than answers and more confusion than clarity.

 Section 3: How do we attract them?

 Discovering where they are already hanging out is only one piece of the puzzle.
 Now you have to figure out how to get them to come check out what you have to offer without being pushy, salesy, or sleezy.
 One of the best ways to do this is to give.
+Figure out who to offer them something of value in exchange for an email address.
+I do this with a tool called ConvertKit and it is fantastic.

 Before you jump in and start asking people to come to your site, be known for giving great advice first.
 I’ve used this strategy to launch three unique online brands.